rigoudyg/climaf/doc/scripts/ccdfmxlheatcm.rst

-ccdfmxlheatc2 : computes the heat content in the mixed layer (mono-variable input file)
+ccdfmxlheatcm : computes the heat content in the mixed layer (mono-variable input file)
 ----------------------------------------------------------------------------------------

 Computes the heat content in the mixed layer (Joules/m2).
 This is the